QMamba: On First Exploration of Vision Mamba for Image Quality Assessment: Experiments

-In the context of transferable IQA tasks, we engaged in domain-specific training utilizing synthetic datasets (LIVE, KADID), authentic datasets (LIVEC, KonIQ), and AIGC datasets (AIGC2023, AGIQA3K).
-Each dataset underwent subsequent evaluations in the other two domains.
-We employed the StylePrompt technique, whereby we maintained the architecture's integrity during cross-domain transfer by freezing it entirely, and solely fine-tuned the StylePrompt, utilizing merely $4\%$ of the total parameter volume.
-This approach achieved results that were nearly equivalent to those obtained through full-parameter training.
-The outcomes, as delineated in Table \ref{table:Transferable Results}, present a comparative analysis of various fine-tuning strategies, conclusively validating the efficacy and efficiency of our proposed StylePrompt method in facilitating transferable IQA tasks.
+In the context of transferable IQA tasks, we conducted domain-specific training using synthetic datasets (LIVE, KADID), authentic datasets (LIVEC, KonIQ), and AIGC datasets (AIGC2023, AGIQA3K).
+After training in one domain, models were directly transferred and tested on datasets from the other two domains.
+We employed the StylePrompt technique, as illustrated in Figure~\ref{fig: QMamba and StylePrompt}, where the architecture was kept intact by freezing all model parameters and fine-tuning only the StylePrompt module, which involved approximately $4\%$ of the total parameter count.
+This approach achieved performance levels comparable to those obtained through full-parameter training.
+The outcomes, presented in Table~\ref{table: Transferable Results}, clearly demonstrate the effectiveness and efficiency of the proposed StylePrompt method for transferable IQA tasks.
+The value of "Average" represents the mean performance across all domain transfers, with more detailed results provided in the Appendix.